 - L. Advertising expenses Advertising costs are charged to operations when incurred.
-Advertising expenses for the year ended June 30, 2021 amounted to \$146,344. - M. Use of estimates The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts and disclosures at the date of the financial statements.
-Actual results could differ from those estimates.
+Advertising expenses for the years ended June 30, 2022 and 2021 amounted to \$188,511 and \$146,344, respectively. - M. Use of estimates The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts and disclosures at the date of the financial statements.
+Actual results could differ from those estimates. - N. Reclassifications Certain items in the June 30, 2021 financial statements have been reclassified to conform to the June 30, 2022 presentation.
+Such reclassifications had no impact on net assets previously reported.